schairez/CIS41B_FINAL_README/README.md

 Historical Stock Index Button - Allows user to select from top 10 SNP, time range to analyze, and whether to show simple or complex graph.

 # Requirements
+You will need mpl_finance, pandas, numpy, matplotlib, sqlite3, and sklearn.
+If any of these are not installed on your system you can pip install them like the examples below
 ```bash
 $ python3 -m pip install mpl_finance
 $ python3 -m pip install pandas